-There are no grounds for claiming that a Ukrainian citizen cannot leave Poland for more than 30 days in total during the entire 18 months.
+There are no grounds for claiming that a Ukrainian citizen cannot leave Poland for more than 30 days in the period until March 4, 2024.
 Article 11(2) of the Special-purpose Act should be understood as referring to a single departure from Poland.
 Therefore, in order to maintain legal residence in Poland on the basis of the Special-purpose Act and related entitlements, each departure of a Ukrainian citizen outside Poland should not last longer than one month.

 Article 11(2) of the Special-purpose Act does not specify the direction of departure from Poland.
 Therefore, it should be considered that this provision shall be applicable regardless of where the Ukrainian citizen left (and therefore also to other EU countries).

 A Ukrainian citizen with a UKR PESEL is not obliged to stay in Poland.
 He/she may leave Poland at any time in any direction.
 However, if the citizen of Ukraine wishes to exercise his/her entitlements under the Special-purpose Act, he/she should not leave Poland for longer than one month.

 It should be remembered that a Ukrainian citizen who stays in Poland on the basis of the Special-purpose Act is considered a person enjoying temporary protection.
 In principle, Ukrainian citizens are free to choose the country where they wish to enjoy temporary protection.
 However, temporary protection rights can only be exercised in one EU country.